 The ISO was tested out by many friends, with both narrow and wide feet, with the consensus being that they are a comfortable trail running option.
 One of our main testers has a large bone spur on the outside of her foot, and because of the flexible upper said these shoes were perfect.

 What's even more unique is the Peregrine ISO is offered in both a regular and wide size.
 While we didn't test the wide size, we imagine there is more space in the toe box if you want a lot of room for foot wiggle.
 Overall?
 This is a super comfortable trail shoe with a versatile fit.

 The ISO is a lightweight shoe weighing in at about 9.8 oz for a women's size nine.
 While it's not as low profile or thin as other contenders, its weight is average for the level of protection and cushioning it offers.

 We like to weigh shoes ourselves to see how the weight truly compares.

-This Best Buy award winner is one of our favorite trail running shoes.
+This is one of our favorite trail running shoes.
 The Saucony Peregrine ISO blew us away with its stand-out comfort and versatile fit that can tackle any type of trail terrain and will fit most types of feet.
-We're impressed with its responsive, protective ride, complete with its light weight.
+We're impressed with its responsive, protective ride, complete with its lightweight.
 If you're seeking a great deal and a trustworthy trail runner, this is our best recommendation.